ArmDeveloperEcosystem/cmn-tools/README-cmn.md

 comprises a CMN interconnect and four Neoverse N1 CPUs.
 The CPUs are grouped in pairs each in a DSU with a DSU L3 cache.
 This then means that the CMN system cache is a Level 4 cache.
 However, this configuration is atypical.
-In the majority of systems, there is no DSU cache and the CMN system cache is at level 3.
+In the majority of CMN-based systems, there is no DSU cache and the CMN system cache is at level 3.

 Home nodes